daizch/gulp-sprity/README.md

 * filePath: the file path of original file

-To replace the path of a spritesheet where you want to save the spritesheet, default `undefined`.
+To replace the path of a spritesheet where you want to save the spritesheet.

 ## License